csglab/GEDI/README.md

 * C: The gene-level biological prior.
 If NULL, it means that there is no prior for Z
 * H: Sample-level prior for sources of variation.
 If NULL, there will be no prior for Qi
+* oi_shrinkage: Shrinkage multiplier for oi (offset vector per sample i)

-For this example, we are going to use GEDI with the raw counts, Bsphere mode and a matrix of cell type markers ( from cellmarker database) as prior biological information.
+For this example, we are going to use GEDI with the raw counts, Bsphere mode and a matrix of cell type markers as prior biological information.

 ```{r}